 On June 13, 2018, in connection with the Financing, the Company and the Company's subsidiary, StrataGold entered into a royalty purchase agreement with Osisko (the "Royalty Purchase Agreement").
-Under the terms of the Royalty Purchase Agreement, StrataGold agreed to grant Osisko a 5% royalty in the Property until an aggregate of 97,000 ounces of refined gold have been delivered to Osisko out of the refined gold recovered from the property (the "Threshold Royalty").
-After an aggregate of 97,500 ounces of refined hold have been recovered from the property, the royalty will be reduced to a 3% royalty in the property (the "Tail Royalty").
+Under the terms of the Royalty Purchase Agreement, StrataGold agreed to grant Osisko a 5% royalty on the Property until an aggregate of 97,000 ounces of refined gold have been delivered to Osisko out of the refined gold recovered from the property (the "Threshold Royalty").
+After an aggregate of 97,500 ounces of refined gold have been delivered to Osisko, the royalty will be reduced to a 3% royalty on the property (the "Tail Royalty").
 As consideration for the Threshold Royalty and the Tail Royalty (together, the "Royalty"), Osisko agreed to pay StrataGold an amount equal to \$98,000,000.
 The Royalty creates a direct real property interest in the Property and will be secured by a mortgage registered against the Property and the mining rights thereto.